tonyxrmdavidson/kafka-monitoring-stuff/README.md

 __NOTE__: uninstalling the cluster prometheus namespace can take a few minutes

+## Where's what?

+The following namespaces are created:

+* *kafka-operator*: contains the Strimzi operator
+* *kafka-cluster*: contains the Kafka cluster
+* *managed-services-monitoring-global*: contains the global monitoring stack including Grafana, Thanos Receiver and Thanos Querier
+* *managed-services-monitoring-prometheus*: contains the on cluster Prometheus that scrapes Kafka metrics
+* *managed-services-monitoring-grafana*: contains the on cluster Grafana instance

 ## Installation individual components

 Run the targets in the following order: